Last update: 11.26.2018

 The number of countries on the Astrill server list

 When we speak about the server spread, Astrill does a pretty good job.
-Their network has entangled most of the globe, with servers in 61 countries (pretty good even compared to top choices: Nord’s 62 and Tor’s 50+).
+Their network has entangled most of the globe, with servers in 63 countries (in line with Nord’s 62 and Tor’s 50+).

 Astrill assures that all their servers are physical and usually on 1Gbit or 10Gbit lines.
 Over 40% of them are in the USA, with only Japan, Taiwan, and the United Kingdom having more than 10 servers each.
 This should give you an idea about Astrill’s presence in Asia, which is disproportionately big compared to other top VPNs.